I love Deviled Eggs. Who’s with me?

 Enter the Power XL pressure cooker.
 Yes!
 A pressure cooker!
 I had just purchased this new gadget at Costco and was putting it through the rigors of cooking everything I could think of–I just love new kitchen gizmos.
 Then it dawned on me.
 What would happen if I tried pressure-cooking hard-boiled eggs?
 Hope springs eternal, right?

 So I tried it!

 And guess what?
 The eggs turned out PERFECTLY.
 Yup, that’s right!
 I was over the moon happy!

-After a few taps on the shell, the first egg peeled beautifully and every single one after that.
-The shell slipped off the egg like silk on a door knob.
-It took only minutes to peel 18 extra large beauties.
-My husband (who is not a cook and has unfortunately witnessed my frustration more than once with peeling eggs) even stood there amazed at the short work I was making out of the task.
+After a few taps on the shell, the first egg peeled beautifully.
+The shell slipped off the egg like silk on a doorknob.
+It took only minutes to peel 18 extra-large beauties.
+My husband (who is completely lost in the kitchen and has unfortunately witnessed my frustration more than once with peeling eggs) even stood there amazed at the short work I was making out of the task.
 Not a single egg white was damaged.
-The magic is in the pressure.
-It was a thing of beauty and just like that, I was finally delivered from the pit of eggshell peeling hell forevermore!
+The magic is in the pressure of the cooker.
+It was a thing of beauty, and just like that, I was finally delivered from the pit of eggshell-peeling hell forevermore!

 - 18 hard-boiled egg yolks broken up with a fork or pastry cutter

 - 1.5 to 2 cups good quality mayonnaise

 - 2 tablespoons Grey Poupon mustard or yellow mustard

 - 1/8 to 1/4 teaspoons of celery seed